Unauthorized Employment | USCIS Consequences & I-485 Denial

 What If I Need to Work and I Don’t Have an Authorization?

-According to the laws, this isn’t allowed either even if they are paying you through a foreign bank account.
-It is still seen as employment.
+No, according to U.S. immigration laws, even if they are paying you through a foreign bank account, it is still seen as employment.

 How to Obtain Work Authorization

-The general work permit in the United States is officially known as the Employment Authorization Document (EAD).
-It is a way to prove that you are lawfully allowed to work in the United States for a specific period of time.
+The general work permit in the United States is known as the Employment Authorization Document (EAD).
+This enables you to lawfully work in the United States for a specific period.
 If you are not a U.S. citizen or lawful permanent resident, you will need to obtain an EAD to work in the U.S.

 Eligibility for EAD